-We have seen lot of online businesses focusing on driving as much traffic as possible to the landing page(s), but they didn’t pay much attention to conversion levels and conversion rate optimization (CRO).
-Focusing on conversion rather than additional traffic is usually cheaper and way more effective approach to generate incremental business.
+We have seen lot of online businesses focusing on driving as much traffic as possible to the landing page(s), but they don’t pay much attention to conversion levels and conversion rate optimization (CRO).
+Focusing on conversion rather than additional traffic is usually cheaper, and a way more effective approach to generating incremental business.

 Table of contents:

 - Strong & Visible Call-to-Action

 1. Strong & Visible Call-to-Action

 Your CTA button must be the most prominent element on the whole landing page.
 It has to be something users notice immediately and we recommend placing it above the fold, although there could be some exceptions.

 Besides the position it’s also important to make it actually visible and readable.
 Stay away from the “ghost buttons” which have a transparent background.
 Also make sure the background color and text have good contrast levels, as not everyone has the latest retina display.

 Font size is important too; often we see CTA buttons with the same font size as the paragraph text.
 Don’t be afraid to make it bigger so it stands out.